Tracks 1-17 | ||||||||||||||||||||||||||||||||||||

 Tracks 9,12

-DR LOVE: How do you decide between IMiD-based and bortezomib-based regimens?
+DR LOVE: How do you decide between IMiD-based and bortezomib-based

 DR LOVE: What do we know about combining an IMiD and bortezomib?